 What is the CSE?

-The Committee on Scholarly Editions of the Modern Language Association is charged with being “a clearinghouse for information about scholarly editing and editorial projects, offers advice and consultation to editors on request, honors excellence in editing by awarding emblems to qualified volumes, and promotes dissemination of reliable texts for classroom use and among general readers.”
-More about the committee’s membership and history can be found here.
-A list of the qualified volumes is found here.
+The Committee on Scholarly Editions of the Modern Language Association is charged with being “a clearinghouse for information about scholarly editing and editorial projects; offers advice and consultation to editors on request; advocates for greater diversity in all aspects of editorial practice; honors excellence in editing by awarding emblems to qualified editions; promotes dissemination of reliable texts for classroom use and among general readers.”
+For more information, read about the committee’s membership and history and explore the list of the qualified volumes.

 What can the committee do for you?